psi1703/RaspberryPi/README.md

 * Keep `ttyd` on port `7681`.
 * Keep port `80` owned by the lightweight captive HTTP redirect socket.
 * Let `isirunall.service` own `br0` for ISI.
-* Let the Wireshark module capture `br0`; do not run a competing dynamic bridge manager on Pi Zero.
+* Let the sniffer module capture `br0`; do not run a competing dynamic bridge manager on Pi Zero.
 * Keep scripts ShellCheck-friendly and repeatable from a clean reflash.
+* Do not purge packages during uninstall.
+* Treat `purge` as a compatibility alias for uninstall.

 ---